Make a Fun & Easy Balloon Rocket in Your Backyard

 Note: Please learn from my mistake.
-When I went to the store for “long balloons” I bought the ones that are for making balloon animals.
+When I went to the store for long balloons I bought the ones that are for making balloon animals.
 When I got home I realized that those are impossible to blow up without a pump of some sort.
+I needed bigger balloons!
 So, from here on out, I am showing you how to do this with round balloons which won’t be nearly as effective as traditional long balloons or inflated balloon animal ones!

-The second balloon propels the rocket forward and then as it gets smaller, the first balloon takes over.
+The second balloon propels the rocket and the rocket travels forward and then as it gets smaller, the first balloon takes over.

 On the subsequent launches, I used just one balloon because it was easier to set up and I had very enthusiastic astronauts.

 Why does this happen?
 For every action, there is an equal and opposite reaction.
 This principle observed by Newton, lies at the heart of rocket (in this case, balloon rocket) science.
 The air escaping the balloon out the back pushes the rocket forward in an opposite direction.
 The force of the balloon air escaping is the same as the forward motion force that pushes the travel.

 Questions Kids Might Have about Newtons Third Law